Ponoi Atlantic Salmon

 From late June, a new run of fish enters the river that is known as the true Summer run.
 It consists of 9- to 14-pound mint-bright hen fish, with some larger males up to and over 20-pounds.
 With them also run more grilse.
 These are fantastic fish and are free-takers.

 During the Autumn run, the numbers remain about even in the 20 to 30 fish per rod range, but these are some of the largest salmon.
-The run begins in the very first days of August at the same time mosquitoes begin to disappear.
+The run begins in the very first days of August at the same time mosquitoes start to disappear.

 By September, nearly half the catch is 10- to 20-pounds-plus, bright and fit with only a handful of grilse showing.
 As with salmon fishing anywhere, weekly results are greatly influenced by prevailing weather conditions.